 To the west side of Tibbohton and overlooked by a thatched cottage is the home of Dudley Dagins.
-A retired station master, his not so perfectly appointed garden, sits straddling the station he once served.
+A retired station master, his perfectly appointed ‘railway’ garden, sits straddling the station he once served.
 Trains still depart on a regular basis, but generally to Tibbohton time and not Greenwich.

 Tibbohton Fact File

 Tib-boh: A small Cornish person, likely decendant of the Cornish Pixie, but far more hardy, standing around 3 feet tall.
+Very likely to be a reversed Hobbit!
 Happy and industrious.

 Dudley Dagins: Retired StationMaster